 Mrs. Oppenheim did not believe in preconceived notions about a ceiling on the child with autism’s ability to learn.
 Perhaps because there were no previously established guidelines about either what or how to teach children with autism, she felt free to venture into teaching areas which no one else had previously investigated, particularly non-verbal youngsters.
 From the very beginning, Mrs. Oppenheim created a highly structured, “reality-oriented” curriculum for the Rimland School, based on operant conditioning (reward-based learning) that includes an individualized, targeted plan of approach, ICAP (Inventories for Client & Agency Planning), focusing on a balance of educational skills, social adjustment, and emotional growth.

-Rimland still focuses on the same three fields: through our Developmental Training Center, our Health & Wellness program, and in our series of Residential Homes throughout the Chicago-land area.
+Rimland still focuses on the same three fields: through our Community Day Services, our Health & Wellness program, and in our series of Residential Homes throughout the Chicago-land area.
 The residents and students are all adults, having matriculated out of every other private and state-based school and/or organization.
 Rimland is a pioneer in many ways: our leadership, our staff, and our residents, and the success we’ve had teaching adult individuals with classic Autism.